Linear-Time $(1+\varepsilon)$-Approximation Algorithms for Two-Line-Center Problems: One Fixed Orientation

 \begin{lemma} Each point of $S$ can be involved in the insertion-type tangent searching procedure and the insertion-type antipodal-pair searching procedure at most once, respectively, in the entire algorithm. \end{lemma}

 \begin{proof} We first show that each input point is involved in the insertion-type tangent searching procedure at most once.
-For a point $p$ inserted into $S_a$, recall that $b_1 \in S_b$ is the original tangent point on $\ell_1$, and $b_1' \in S_b$ is the new tangent point on $\ell_1'$ (see Figure~\ref{fig:insertions}(a)).
-We use the following observation: when traversing the points on $conv(S_b)$ in clockwise order from $b_1$ to $b_1'$, their $y$-coordinates decrease.
+For a point $p$ inserted into $S_a$, recall that $b_1 \in S_b$ is the original point of tangency on $\ell_1$, and $b_1' \in S_b$ is the new point of tangency on $\ell_1'$ (see Figure~\ref{fig:insertions}(a)).
+We use the following observation: when traversing the points on $\conv(S_b)$ in clockwise order from $b_1$ to $b_1'$, their $y$-coordinates decrease.